kuroServamp/ProgrammList/README.md

-Curreently updates to this repo near daily (2025 March 9)
+Currently updates to this repo near daily (2025 March 9)

 If there is something acute please add it into the issue section